dekuNukem/duckyPad/firmware_updates_and_version_history.md

 * Once plugged in, you can release the button.

-If all went well, the backlight and display should stay off.
+If all went well, `the backlight and display should stay off`.

 ### Windows